 They give the recipient an incredible amount of flexibility to buy whatever they would like, from any store that accepts Visa or other prepaid cards.
 Who wouldn’t love this flexibility?
 It’s as good as cash without handing over the green.
 You can buy plastic or digital prepaid cards.
 If you have someone you want to send a gift to immediately, you can easily send a digital prepaid card and the recipient will have it in minutes.
 There are several providers that will even let you personalize it with a favorite picture or logo and emboss the recipient’s name and small message onto the card.
 All of this equals a great gift.

-- Activation fees, monthly fees, dormancy fees, PIN debit/signature fees
+- Prepaid Visa activation fees, monthly fees, dormancy fees, PIN debit/signature fees

 - Expiration dates